ptone/cli-demo-cookbook/README.md

 ## Demos

--   **[HTTP Client Modernization](http-client-modernize/README.md):** This demo shows how to use the Gemini CLI to modernize an HTTP client in a Python application.
+-   **[Python HTTP Client Modernization](python-http-client-modernize/README.md):** This demo shows how to use the Gemini CLI to modernize an HTTP client in a Python application.
--   **[Java Modernization](java-modernize/README.md):** This demo shows how to use the Gemini CLI to modernize a Java application.
+-   **[Java Runtime Modernization](java-runtime-modernize/README.md):** This demo shows how to use the Gemini CLI to modernize a Java application.

 ## Getting Started